AlannaParsons/midterm/README.md

-USER STORIES
+## USER STORIES
 * As the primary user I want to select available days to send to    secondary user
 * As the primary user I want to select available times of days to send to secondary user
 * As secondary user I want to recieve available dates/times and be able to schedule these days/times with primary user

+primary user -> make schedule
+primary user -> send schedule
+secondary user -> recieve schedule options secondary user -> select option

-BUGS
+## BUGS
 - user can click days of previous month, but registers as current month (dont add click to class "invalid" days )

-CURRENT
+## CURRENT

 - file organization.
   - seperate frontend and backend helpers
   - split "userqueries", serverqueries??
-  - do all routes need seperate files?
   - clean up example files
-  - renames for consistancy (follow 'views' file naming convensions)
+  x renames for consistancy (follow 'views' file naming convensions)
     - scss full screen/responsive naming? or seperate folder?
+  - do all routes need seperate files?
+    - consolidate primary and secondary routes
+  - rename create schedule??? creating event, schedule already exists?? but this will change EVERYTHING

 **- ADD functionality?
   - add time to dates as well